apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 1 example, 0 failures
 ```

-I'm starting with a passing test because the result is less verbose, but we know that we should start with a failing test, right?, right? :)
+I'm starting with a passing test because the result is less verbose, but you know that you should start with a failing test, right?, right? :)

 As we can see, we didn't need any extra configuration.
 In our `fizz_buzz_spec` file, we required the `fizz_buzz` file and nothing more.
 Actually, we didn't need to require the `rspec` library and we didn't specify where our test files were.
 We just run the `rspec` command from the command line in our project directory and RSpec did the rest.